mayel/docs.coopcloud.tech/docs/faq.md

 ## Why use the Compose specification?

-Every application packaged for the Co-op Cloud is described using a file format which uses the [compose specification](https://compose-spec.io/).
+Every app packaged for the Co-op Cloud is described using a file format which uses the [compose specification](https://compose-spec.io/).
 It is important to note that we do not use the [Docker compose](https://docs.docker.com/compose/) tool itself to deploy apps using this format, instead we rely on [Docker swarm](https://docs.docker.com/engine/swarm/stack-deploy/).

 The compose specification is a useful open standard for specifying libre software app deployments in one file.
 It appears to be the most accessible format for describing apps and this can be seen in the existence of tools like [Kompose](https://kompose.io/) where the compose format is used as the day-to-day developer workflow format which is then translated into more complicated formats for deployment.